HybridAU/aws-kiro-hackday/README.md

 # aws-kiro-hackday

-A grants management system called "Dove Grants" buits as part of an "AWS Kiro hackathon"
+A grants management system called "Dove Grants" built as part of an "AWS Kiro hackathon"